srayner/cobalt/README.md

 Cobalt Application
 ==================

-Work in progress.
 Cobalt is a complete ICT solution for asset management, project management and support help desk.
 It can connect to Active Directory via an LDAP connector to extract user and computer information.

 Currently it can manage; users, hardware, software, projects, domains and support tickets.
+There is also an FAQ section.

 Installation
 ------------